Imagine this: Jacob suddenly had trouble breathing; he was sweating and feeling chest pain. He collapsed and appeared to be having a heart attack.

 If you were present there what would be your reaction?
 I am sure you wouldn’t just walk away from the place, right?
 You would at least call the ambulance and try to stay with Jacob until the ambulance arrives and he gets further professional medical help.

-Mental health is a growing problem across the globe and there is lack of awareness on how to maintain good mental health and well-being.
+Mental health is a growing problem across the globe and there is a lack of awareness on how to maintain good mental health and well-being.
 What is even worse is that we have depressing statistics from the World Health Organization (WHO) on how many people struggle with a range of mental health illness:

 - Depression: 300 million